DanialPahlavan/Oxygen-not-included-Persian/README.md

-thanks from @Ni42 for German translation .
+Thanks from @Ni42 for German translation .